alyaridwan27/CWA-Assignment1/README.md

 - Persistent State: The user's created tabs are automatically saved to localStorage, so their work is preserved between sessions.

+- Active Link Highlighting: Uses cookies to remember the last visited page and highlights the corresponding link in the navigation bar, fulfilling the "Remember which menu tab you were on" requirement.

 - Responsive Design: The application features a responsive header with a hamburger menu for smaller screens.

 - Dark/Light Mode: A theme toggle allows users to switch between a light and dark user interface.